andersnygaard/Paradox-sailboat/README.md

 By bringing all ropes back to the cockpit through the vent trunk or the transom, Layden ensured that the Paradox could be easily handled by a single sailor.
 This design philosophy extends to the overall handling of the boat, making it a reliable choice for solo adventurers seeking a compact yet capable cruising vessel.

+### Cabin top

+The Paradox sailboat, despite its compact dimensions, indeed features a distinctively designed cabin top.
+This cabin top is designed to be fully enclosed, providing protection from rain, sun, and adverse weather conditions, ensuring the helmsman stays dry.
+A key feature of the cabin is the hatch, which can be opened and closed.
+This hatch is strategically positioned to allow the pilot to sit on a bench with his head above the hatch when it's open, facilitating visibility and air circulation.
+When the hatch is closed, the pilot shifts to a lower position inside the cabin.
+This design offers a practical solution to manage the space within the small cabin while maintaining functionality and comfort for the sailor.

 ### Yuloh

 The Paradox includes a yuloh, an oar-like tool used for sculling.
 This feature underscores the boat's versatility, allowing for propulsion even without wind.
 The yuloh is a traditional tool, particularly useful in calm conditions or when maneuvering in tight spaces.